rkgofiitk/academic-issues.github.io/Topics/learningAndTeaching.md

 # Learning and Teaching

-Mainstream television channels in India are obssessed with politics and irrelevant talk shows which creates a narrative that Inida is all about hatred, religious bigtory, and crimes.
+The mainstream television channels in India are obssessed with politics and irrelevant talk shows which creates a narrative that
+Inida is all about hatred, religious bigtory, and crimes.
 They hardly ever bring social issues to public attentions.
-It is, therefore, heartening that many serious content creators are turning to podcasts on apolitical social issues like education and learning.
-Some of these podcasts are thought proving.
-Recently, I watched a podcast where the guest gave an interesting theory that the design of the education system worldwide is to help teachers rather than students.
-He opines neither the faculty at elite Indian institutions like IITs, IISc, or IIM nor those in US Ivy League institutions make much difference in learning or educating students.
+It is, therefore, heartening that many serious content creators are turning to podcasts for highlighting apolitical social issues like education and learning.
+Recently, I watched one podcast where the guest gave an interesting theory that the design of the education system worldwide is to help teachers rather than students.
+He opines neither the faculty at elite US Ivy League institutions like Harvard, nor those in Indian institutions like IITs, IISc, or IIM make much difference in learning and education of students.
 The guest ascribes the success of the students of an institution to the robust filtering system at the admission stage.
-He argues that the best talents from China also originate from institutions that use "Gaokao" for the admission stage.
-"Gaokao" happens to be the JEE equivalent entrance test in China.
+He also spoke about China where best institutions use "Gaokao" as filtering process for talent recruitment at the admission stage.
+"Gaokao" is the JEE equivalent entrance test in China.
 The guest concedes that a few good teachers may make a difference in learning.
-However, classroom lectures are mostly uninspiring as they are targeted for median of the student composition of a class.
+However, classroom lectures are mostly uninspiring as they are targeted for median of the student composition in a class.
+It does little to inspire exceptionally talented students or the slow learners.
 Students these days mostly watch youtube videos and engage in self-learning.
-Admissions to good colleges are preferred for earning degrees and help the learners to become street smarts by interacting with peer groups.
-A large peer group in a good institution poses immense challenges to the students in acquiring skills to be more street-smart and better prepared for success in jobs.
+Admissions to good colleges serve two purposes, namely, (i) for earning degrees, and (ii) to help the students to become street smarts.
+Opportunity to interact with a talented peer group encounter challenges in acquiring skills to be street-smart and better prepared as potential recruitees.

 There is always a yawning gap between theory and implementation.
-It may be due to the availability of resources for implementation, while theory is generic and fails to include unforeseen real-life constraints.
+It may be due to the availability of resources for implementation, while theory is generic and fails to include unforeseen real-life, unforeseen constraints.
 Therefore, hands-on learning is necessary for skill development.
-It is the skill and skill alone which fetches a suitable placement.
+It is the skill and skill alone which fetches a good placement or brings success in life.
 The Gurukul education system in the days of Nalanda, Takshilla, or Vikramshilla was purely based on hands-on learning.
-Every single guru was responsible for only a few disciples.
-A guru would share his experience, and his disciples learn those only through practice.
+Every single guru had an unique padegogic style and responsible for only a few disciples (students).
+A guru would share his experience, and his disciples learn the survival tricks only through practice.
 No books were available at that time.
-However, it is impossible, given that even an institution like IIT admits close to 1.5k students yearly.
+However, hands-on teaching is impossible, given that even an institution like IIT admits close to 1.5k students yearly.
 Books are repositories of knowledge that help teachers structure their lectures systematically for a large student audience.
 Attending classroom lectures helps them understand the nuances of applying theory to practice.
 However, webinars and youtube videos have made classroom lectures almost redundant and a waste of time.
-One of my students told me the same a few years.
+One of my students told me the same a few years ago.
 Nonetheless, the same student preferred to join me when choosing a guide for his major project.
 He attended regular meetings and did a decent job on the project.
 It emphasizes the need for a hands-on approach to learning.
-A big class size, where the teacher delivers lectures for a median student, hoping it could be more effective for both ends of the spectrum of student abilities for assimilation.
+A big class size, where the teacher delivers lectures for a median student, hoping that it could serve the abilities to assimilate for both ends of the student-spectrum.
 Though books are indeed resources from which teachers source to teach the material, a lot of effort is needed to make these materials in a form that an average learner in the classroom may find easy to understand.
+So, a teacher's job is to create a rendition of a book to a lecture material.

 An entirely new problem that teachers these days find problematic is in evaluating home assignments.
 About 40% of students who submit assignments directly lift solutions from available sources on the Internet.
 With ChatGPT and its clones, it has